ROCm/hipRAND/docs/installing.rst

 To build hipRAND, CMake version 3.10 or later is required.

-Additionally, to build hipRAND for the ROCm platform, the following software are required:
+Additionally, to build hipRAND for ROCm software, the following software are required:

-* AMD ROCm platform (version 5.0.0 or later).
+* AMD ROCm Software (version 5.0.0 or later).
 * `rocRAND <https://github.com/ROCmSoftwarePlatform/rocRAND.git>`_

 To build hipRAND for the CUDA platform instead, the following software is required: